kadoppe/alfred-random-pocket-workflow/README.md

 ## Requirements

-You need to install Pocket.app from Mac App Store.
+You need to install Pocket.app from Mac App Store and sign in to Pocket using the app.